OSGeo/gdal/gdal/doc/source/programs/ogr2ogr.rst

 .. option:: -makevalid

+    Run the :cpp:func:`OGRGeometry::MakeValid` operation, followed by
+    :cpp:func:`OGRGeometryFactory::removeLowerDimensionSubGeoms`, on geometries
-    Run the :cpp:func:`OGRGeometry::MakeValid` operation on geometries to ensure they are valid regarding the rules of the Simple Features specification.
+    to ensure they are valid regarding the rules of the Simple Features specification.

     .. versionadded: 3.1 (requires GEOS 3.8 or later)